-- It’s an easy way to fresh pickles with no additives, preservatives or sugar.
+- No additives, preservatives or sugar.

-Ingredients for Refrigerator Dill Pickles:
+Ingredients needed to make Refrigerator Dill Pickles:

 - fresh Kirby cucumbers

-- warm to room temperature tap water
+- warm to hot tap water

 - apple cider vinegar